-Going freelance can be a pretty bold move to take and at times things can get a bit rocky.
+Going freelance can be a pretty bold move to take, and at times things can get a bit rocky.
 This is why any support you can get is always going to come in handy.
-Luckily, HMRC allow freelancers to claim expenses against their taxable income, which with the self-employed bringing down the unemployment rate, is obviously a very good thing.
+Luckily, HMRC allows freelancers to claim expenses against their taxable income, which with the self-employed bringing down the unemployment rate, is obviously a very good thing.

 So, how do you go about it and what is an acceptable expense?